armbrustlab/MarPRISM/README.md

 jupyter-notebook crossValidation.ipynb
 conda deactivate
 ```
+Output:
-For each model version, this will output two csv files: one for the mean and standard error of the F1 score for the overall model, and one for the mean and standard error of the F1 score treating each trophic mode separately.
-For MarpRISM, a csv file will be outputted with the mean and standard error of the F1 score by percentage of training data used.
+   'model_overall_f1_scores.csv': the overall mean and standard error of the F1 score for each model tested.
+   'models_byClass_f1_scores.csv': the mean and standard error of the F1 score by trophic mode for each model tested.
+   'marPRISM_k_train_size_vs_f1_score_by_class.csv': For MarPRISM, the mean and standard error of the F1 score by percentage of training data used.

 - To run cross-validation on the previous version of the model (Lambert et al. 2022):
 ```bash